About the Site

 Who uses Motorway Services Online?

 As well as helping travellers to plan their breaks, this site has been used by researchers looking for history or news, and by people who are just interested and have a little bit of spare time.
-Its information has been cited in a number of newspapers including The Daily Mail, The Guardian and Truck & Driver.
+Its information has been cited in a number of newspapers including The Guardian, Truck & Driver, as well as The Daily Mail.

-Our information is frequently consulted by highway authorities such as Highways England, links get posted on travel and transport forums around the world and we are aware of at least one operator who used our information to update their own internal records!
+Our information is frequently consulted by highway authorities such as National Highways and government departments, links get posted on travel and transport forums around the world and we are aware of at least one operator who used our information to update their own internal records!

 The website itself is kept up-to-date by a team of volunteers.
-We have been called "service station trainspotters" which we will take as a compliment; it is a lot more glamorous than the reality of spending a day in an archive reading architectural notes for a 50-year-old building.
+We have been called "service station trainspotters" which we will take as a compliment; it sounds a lot more glamorous than the reality of spending a day in an archive reading architectural notes for 50-year-old buildings.
 Yes we do just drive around the country making notes, but it's usually on phones rather than little notebooks.

 OK then, so where's that disclaimer?